SAP-samples/ui5-typescript-helloworld/step-by-step.md

     - name: themelib_sap_horizon
 ```

-One difference to the other yaml file is the removed the `builder` and `middleware` configuration sections, as they are not needed anymore in a productive build, and the other one is the addition of the `resources` section which tells the UI5 Tooling to serve from the `dist` directory.
+One difference from the other yaml file is the removal of the `builder` and `middleware` configuration sections, as they are not needed anymore in a productive build, and the other one is the addition of the `resources` section which tells the UI5 Tooling to serve from the `dist` directory.

 To run the build result from `dist`, `ui5 serve` can then be executed as before, but additionally using this new configuration file: